 It might sound crazy, but it’s true: Midwives have been using cabbage leaves for centuries to help with the pain and swelling that can accompany breastfeeding.
 Recent studies have backed that up, showing that cooled cabbage leaves can provide similar pain relief benefits to a warm compress or washcloth.

 To use them effectively, chill several cabbage leaves before placing them to cover the whole surface of each breast.
-If you have to multitask or move around during this process, you can slide a loose-fitting bra over the leaves to hold them in place.
+If you must multitask or move around during this process, you can slide a loose-fitting bra over the leaves to hold them in place.

-Remove them after approximately 20 minutes have passed or once they start feeling warm rather than cool against your skin.
+Remove them after approximately 20 minutes or once they feel warm rather than cool against your skin.

 - Make Breast Milk Pacifiers